 A healthy relationship to gender and sexuality supports our wellbeing, both as individuals and as a community.
 The form of sex education that we bring to children and adolescents not only needs to combat the inner disturbances and imbalances created by social media and exposure to pornography – as the most prevalent sources of implicit sex-eduction in our time – but it also needs to serve them in cultivating useful capacities with which to meet the growing societal changes around this fundamental aspect of being human.

 Providing a healthy and socially constructive sex education is the responsibility not only of the primary caregivers, parents, and teachers, but also of the individuals in the wider community, who likewise contribute to the collective consciousness.

 Working to overcome our own biases and imbalances will prepare us to more readily awaken to the spiritual wisdom that can bring health and harmony into the evolving reality of gender and sexuality.

 The insights shared in this book are important for everyone who is interested in understanding the various forms of human relationship, and how we might work together to bring about a healthier community life.

 Lisa Romero, Steiner Books 2016

-Listen to a webinar on this topic hosted by the Association of Waldorf Schools of North America and the Anthroposophic Society in America
+Click the link below to listen to a webinar on this topic hosted by the Association of Waldorf Schools of North America and the Anthroposophic Society in America